starknet-io/SNIPs/SNIPS/snip-89.md

 }
 ```

+## Rationale

+This SNIP draws inspiration from [EIP-4524](https://eips.ethereum.org/EIPS/eip-4524).
+[EIP-1363](https://eips.ethereum.org/EIPS/eip-1363) was also considered, but ultimately decided keeping the API consistent with existing safe transfer mechanisms is more important.

+## Backwards Compatibility

+This SNIP is incompatible with existing [SNIP-2](snip-2.md)/ERC-20 contracts as the specification requires the addition of new functions and logic through an upgrade.

+Legacy unupgradeable recipients are incompatible with this SNIP and requires transferring tokens using the existing unsafe `transfer` function.

 ## Implementation

-Below is a snippet of an OpenZeppelin-based example implementation of a `safe_transfer_from` function:
+Below is a snippet of an OpenZeppelin-based example implementation of this SNIP:

 ```cairo
 fn safe_transfer_from(